georgekhananaev/youtube-video-editor-api-uploader/README.md

 ## Limitations
 Your API account will be restricted to 10000 quotas a day.
-It takes 1600 quotas for single video.
-Which means you can upload just 6 videos a day only for single app.
+It takes 1600 quotas for a single video.
+Which means you can upload just 6 videos a day, for single app.
 You can't post videos as public direclty by API.
-Which means once video is uploaded, you must log into your youtube account and then change the status to public manually if you want to publish it.
+Which means once video is uploaded, you must log into your youtube account and then change the status to public or if you want to publish it.
 #### To lift these limitations, you must do audit with google.
+You can bypass 2nd limitation by creating a script with Selenium.
+You can upload more than 6 videos, if you upload simultanity from different Apps.
+However YouTube might consider this as a spam.
+Be careful.